beckphoem/Coursera-IBM-Python-for-Data-Science-AI-and-Development/Module-3-Python-Programming-Fundamentals/Module-3-4-Exception-Handling/3-4-1-Exception-Handling.md

-Hello
+# 3.4.1 - Exception Handling

+## What you will learn

  Welcome to Exception Handling

  After watching this video, you will be able to explain exception handling, demonstrate the use of exception handling, and understand the basics of exception handling

+## Introduction

  Have you ever mistakenly entered a number when you were supposed to enter text in an input field?
 Most of us have either in error or when testing out a program, but do you know why it gave an error message instead of completing and terminating the program?

+## Excaption handling

  In order for the error message to appear, an event was triggered in the background

  This event was activated because the program tried to perform a computation on the name entry and realized the entry contained numbers and not letters

  By encasing this code in an exception handler the program knew how to deal with this type of error and was able to output the error message to continue along with the program

  This is one of many errors that can happen when asking for user input, so let’s see how exception handling works

+## Try...except statement

  We will first explore the try…except statement